 Bell Canada, Rogers Communications, SaskTel, Shaw Communications, Telus and Vidéotron are among the Founding members of the CSTGA.
 The Founding members are supported by Jacques Sarrazin, President and Marian Hearn, Executive Director.

 STIR (Secure Telephony Information Revisited) is a technical standard that provides a means for call-originating service providers to certify the identity of callers, thus enabling the caller’s identity to be validated.
 In conjunction with STIR, the Alliance for Telecommunications Industry Solutions (ATIS) has developed a framework, referred to as SHAKEN (Signature-based Handling of Asserted information using toKENs) for the implementation of STIR in IP-based service providers’ networks.

 Under the STIR/SHAKEN framework, service providers certify the extent to which a given caller’s identity can be trusted.
 This information is transmitted using a “digital signature” and is used by the called party, or their service provider, to verify the authenticity of the caller ID (i.e. to determine the extent to which the caller ID can be trusted).
 This process is dependent upon one or more Certificate Authorities (CAs) administering and issuing certificates to service providers used to “sign” and “verify” the caller information.
 To learn more about STIR/SHAKEN, please visit our resources section.

 Become a Member

-Any Canadian Carrier, with a current year DCS and direct access to Canadian Telephone Numbers can participate in the call authentication scheme.
+Any Canadian Carrier with direct access to Canadian Telephone Numbers can participate in the call authentication scheme.